Messere/listal-bot/readme.md

 npm run lint
 ```

-To run automated testsuite (written with the help of
+To run the automated test suite (written with the help of
 [Jasmine](https://jasmine.github.io/) testing framework), run

 ```bash